 Positive and Negative Punishment

-An aversive stimulus that is added represents a positive form of punishment; whereas, an aversive stimulus that is removed represents a negative form of punishment.
+An aversive stimulus that is added represents a positive form of punishment; whereas, a desirable stimulus that is removed represents a negative form of punishment.
 Psychologists generally agree that punishment is not an optimal approach both because it is often perceived as punitive and disparaging; and because punishing someone for an undesirable behavior does not involve adding a desirable behavior to take its place.

 And while punishment sometimes has an immediate impact on behavior, such results are generally short-lived (Naik, 2017).